VisionX-FullStack/MambaCrypto/README.md

-# MambaStock: Selective state space model for stock prediction
+# MambaCrypto: Selective state space model for crypto prediction

 Mamba (Structured state space sequence models with selection mechanism and scan module, S6) has achieved remarkable success in sequence modeling tasks.
 This paper proposes a Mamba-based model to predict the stock price.